 You may also want to seek appropriate medical care for relief of certain hepatitis A symptoms.
-MD Now’s physician-led medical centers are comprehensive, state-of-the-art facilities, open from 8 AM to 8 PM daily, throughout Miami-Dade, Broward, Palm Beach, and Indian River counties.
+MD Now’s physician-led medical centers are comprehensive, state-of-the-art facilities, open 365 days a year, throughout Miami-Dade, Broward, Palm Beach, and Indian River counties.
 Our services are a convenient alternative to the typical long wait time for a doctor’s appointment or sitting for hours in an ER waiting room.

 Walk-ins are welcome, and all major insurance plans are accepted.
 To save time, you can check in online at www.MDNow.com, or by calling 888-MDNow-911.